segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 User profile details are only sent to Segment when the following track events are triggered by Shopify:
 `Checkout Started`, `Address Info Entered`, `Shipping Info Entered`, `Contact Info Entered`, `Payment Info Entered` and `Order Completed`.

-You can control how user profile details are sent to Segment via the 'Manage user profile details' section in the Shopify App User Interface.
+You can control how user profile details are sent to Segment on the 'Manage user profile details' section of the Shopify App User Interface.
 ![Screenshot of the Manage user profile details settings section.](images/manage_user_profile_details.png)

 The following user profile details are sent to Segment as they become available in the user checkout journey.